isx45128227/MongoVsPostgres/documentacio.md

 Finally, we have to add Twitter database to MongoDB.
 In this case is not necessary to run the interface.
-We can directly import database from _json_ or _csv_ file to MongoDB interface.
+We can directly import database from _json_ or _csv_ file to the interface.

 In this case we have **two** json files, the first one includes **tweets collection** and the second one includes **users collection**.